 • Ability: Target

-• Weakness: Thunder Dash users who close distance before your Target cooldown refreshes
+• Weakness: Thunder Dash users who close distance before your Target cooldown refreshes.
+Keep a mental timer — if Target is on cooldown, play passive.

 The Survivor